 There is an ever-increasing range of sources for radio frequency electromagnetic energy (RF EME) as our society moves towards wireless technology – “getting rid of unsightly wires” and adding many layers of convenience to our lifestyles, including driverless cars, 5G and so on

 Sources include mobile phone towers, DECT cordless telephones, satellite transmitters, mobile phones, tablets and i-pads, wireless games such as Wii and X-Box, many baby monitors, wireless computer accessories including printer, keyboard, and mouse, wireless internet connections, smart meters and so on.

-Numerous health concerns have been linked with HF electromagnetic radiation.
+Numerous health concerns have been linked with RF electromagnetic energy.
 These include disturbed sleep, headaches, learning difficulties, concentration problems, fatigue, waking feeling unrefreshed, anxiety, depression, muscle and joint aches and pains, ringing in the ears, hearing loss, palpitations, and more.
 As well, there have been some links made to brain tumours, epilepsy, blood pressure, and lowered immunity.